ilebedev/.vimrc/README.md

 To use the light `solarized` scheme, replce the last command with `set background=light`.
 This can also be done by typing the command in the editor, and is very useful when working in various lighting conditions.

-**NOTE:** The plugin relies on your terminal having appropriate color support.
-I add my .bashrc file It is worth noting that I set up my terminal emulator to use the `solarized` color scheme as well (see instructions on the [Solarized web site](http://ethanschoonover.com/solarized)).
+**NOTE:** The plugin relies on your terminal having appropriate color support, unless you are running the GUI variant of Vim.
+Set your termina's 16-color palete to use Solarized colors, as described above.
+If you intend to use TMUX, make sure your `.bashrc` exports a TMUX-friendly TERM variable: `export TERM=screen-256color-bce`.

 ##Syntastic
 -----------